 Passive trackers do not allow users to follow every motion of an object or person.
 Users need to gather and download the data into a computer.
 These trackers are usually cost-effective as they do not have any charges.

 Active trackers processes and offers information in real-time using GSM transceiver or SIM.
 Dispatchers get the data via GSM cellular network.
-It allows them to monitor valuable assets carefully.
-If consumers choose these services, they need to pay fees every month.
+If consumers choose these services, they need to pay monthly fees.

 How Accurate is GPS?

 GPS receivers available today are very accurate.
 Thanks to the parallel multi-channel design.
 When switched on, they quickly lock onto satellites and they maintain a tracking lock even in urban settings or regions with highly dense trees.

 Here are some of the factors that can directly affect GPS signal accuracy:

 a) Quality of the GPS Receiver

 Remember, the receiver with the clock is not as accurate as an atomic clock in the satellite.

 Satellite positions at the time the data recorded can also affect GPS accuracy.
 For example, poor satellite geometry occurs when they are in tight groups or a line.
 Satellite signals are correct when located at wide angles to each other.